Huron Cemetery: History of Wyandot tribe in Kansas

-Later, the Quindaro townsite became part of Kansas City.
-By the 1890s, the Huron Indian Cemetery on the ridge was considered prime land in the expanding Kansas City.
-Wanting to purchase the cemetery land, developers negotiated with its legal owners, leaders of the Wyandotte Nation of Oklahoma.
+Later, the Quindaro townsite was annexed by Kansas City, Kansas.
+By the 1890s, the Huron Indian Cemetery on the ridge was considered prime land in the expanding city.
+Wanting to purchase the cemetery land, developers negotiated with its legal owners, leaders of the Wyandotte Nation in Indian Territory (which became Oklahoma).
 In 1906, the Wyandotte through Congress instructed the United States Secretary of the Interior to sell the land.
 Nearby had been built the Carnegie Library and the Brund Hotel, and the Scottish Rites Masonic Temple was under reconstruction following a fire.
-Sale proceeds would go to the Nation in Oklahoma.
+Sale proceeds went to the Wyandotte Nation, based in Oklahoma.
 Indian remains from the Huron Cemetery were to be moved to the Quindaro Cemetery nearby in Kansas City.

-Over the years as Kansas City developed, the cemetery repeatedly was the center of controversy between forces for preservation and those for development.
-In addition, the struggle has been between the unrecognized Wyandot Nation of Kansas and the federally recognized Wyandotte Nation of Oklahoma.
+Over the years as Kansas City developed, the cemetery repeatedly was the center of controversy between preservation interests versus development interests.
+The struggle has also been between the unrecognized Wyandot Nation of Kansas and the federally recognized Wyandotte Nation.
 Since the late 19th century, the latter group was the only one with legal authority over the site.
 Lyda Conley and her two sisters of Kansas City launched a public relations and legal defense to prevent the sale.
 They were joined by other local Wyandot descendants, as well as by women's clubs and similar associations.
 In the course of this, in 1909 Lyda Conley became the first Native American woman attorney to be admitted to the bar of the US Supreme Court, as she carried the case there.
-While sympathetic, the Court did not support her attempt to prevent the sale of land.
+Though sympathetic, the Court did not support her attempt to prevent the sale of land.

 In 1916, with the aid of Kansas Senator Charles Curtis, a multi-racial member of the Kaw tribe and future Vice President of the United States, Congress passed legislation to protect the Huron Indian Cemetery as a park.
 The federal government entered into an agreement with Kansas City for its maintenance.

-But through the years the city and the Wyandotte Nation of Oklahoma have continued to consider development on the site that would require removal of Wyandot remains.
-The Wyandot Nation of Kansas incorporated in 1959.
+The city and the Wyandotte Nation have continued to consider development on the site that would require removal of Wyandot remains.
+The Wyandot Nation of Kansas incorporated as a nonprofit in 1959.
 It has been seeking federal recognition in recent years and strongly supports maintenance of the cemetery as an historic site.

 The cemetery's prime location continues to bring development interest.
 In recognition of its historic importance, it was listed on the National Register of Historic Places on September 3, 1971.
 It has been formally renamed the Wyandot National Burying Ground.

 Included within the Kansas City, Kansas Historic District, the cemetery was also listed on the Register of Historic Kansas Places on July 1, 1977.
-In 1978-1979 the city installed new grave markers.
+In 1978–1979, the city installed new grave markers.